 What the Changes Mean for Marketers (With Innovative Media Planning Examples)

 While some trends have arrived sooner than expected, don’t throw out your media planning playbook just yet.
 Instead, update your approach to be more data-driven, collaborative, and agile.

-Uncovering emerging trends early allows marketing teams to act in time and be part of the conversation.
+Uncovering emerging trends early allows you to act in time and be part of the conversation.
 More importantly, it provides much-needed context for tailored ad creative and more engaging copy.

-With the right tools, good marketing data, and a clear strategy, any experienced media planner can tap into real-time consumer intent.
+With the right tools, good marketing data, and a clear media strategy now, any experienced media planner can tap into real-time consumer intent.
 The fundamentals of media planning haven’t changed.
 They’ve simply evolved.

 Media planners who can identify trends within their audience segments, create tailored content, and deliver relevant customer experiences will gain a competitive edge.